Disappearance of Branson Perry

-Branson Kayne Perry (born February 24, 1981; disappeared April 11, 2001) is an American missing person who vanished from his home at 304 West Oak Street, Skidmore, Missouri.
-His disappearance received national media coverage and was profiled extensively by journalist and crime writer Diane Fanning in a book concerning Perry's relative Bobbie Jo Stinnett, who was murdered and had her unborn child stolen in 2004.
+On April 11, 2001, Branson Kayne Perry, a 20-year-old from Skidmore, Missouri, disappeared after leaving his home on West Oak Street.
+He has not been seen since.
+His disappearance drew national attention and later received additional coverage because he was a cousin of Bobbie Jo Stinnett, whose 2004 murder in Skidmore became a widely publicized case.

+In 2003, investigators identified Presbyterian minister Jack Wayne Rogers as a possible suspect after his arrest on unrelated assault and child pornography charges.
+However, he was never charged in connection with Perry's disappearance and denied involvement.
+The case has remained open.
+In 2022 the Nodaway County Sheriff announced that a new suspect had been identified, though additional evidence was needed before an arrest could be made.

+Perry's disappearance has been featured in national media, including Diane Fanning's book Baby Be Mine, an episode of America's Most Wanted, and the Sundance Channel documentary series No One Saw a Thing.

 Background

-Perry was born February 24, 1981, and raised in Skidmore, Missouri.
+Branson Kayne Perry was born February 24, 1981, and raised in Skidmore, Missouri.
 He graduated from Nodaway-Holt High School in 1999.
 After graduating he worked odd jobs, including work as a roofer and helping maintain a traveling petting zoo in the area.
 He lived with his father, Bob Perry, at 304 West Oak Street in Skidmore; his parents were recently divorced.
 The younger Perry suffered from tachycardia, a condition that made his heart race excessively.
 He was a black belt in hapkido.

 On April 7, 2001, Perry visited the home of his neighbor Jason Biermann and was inadvertently drugged.
 While intoxicated, he allegedly danced around the house nude, shaved his pubic hair and engaged in sex with Biermann.
 After the incident, Perry confessed it to his father and was upset as he felt he had been taken advantage of.
-Perry's father said he knew that his son was homosexual and suspected he had had encounters with men in the past, and was angry with Biermann for "drugging and then using his son."
+Perry's father said he knew that his son was homosexual and suspected he’d had encounters with men in the past, but was nevertheless angry with Biermann for "drugging and then using his son."